Streetlife Serenade: Background

 The album was recorded mostly with session musicians, the last such release until 1993's River of Dreams.
 Joel sang and played piano and other keyboards, including his first work with the Moog synthesizer.

 Joel said that he had been touring in clubs and theatres and opening for big acts such as the Beach Boys, and was under pressure to put out a new album after Piano Man.
 With little time to write new songs, he included the instrumentals "Root Beer Rag" and "The Mexican Connection".

 The back cover features a barefooted Joel sitting in a chair looking cross; Joel says that he had had his wisdom teeth extracted two days before the shoot.
 The front cover is a painting by Brian Hagiwara of a hotel and café at 1002 South Gaffy Street in San Pedro, California.

 In a 1993 interview, Joel said of the album: "Interesting musical ideas, but nothing to say lyrically.
 I was trying to be Debussy in the title track — it didn’t work."

 Release history

+In the UK, the album was released in July 1975 with no accompanying singles.
 In addition to the usual two-channel stereo version, the album was also released by Columbia in a four-channel quadraphonic mix on LP record and 8-track tape in 1974.
 The quad LP release was encoded in the SQ matrix system.
 In 2015, the album was re-issued by Audio Fidelity in the Super Audio CD format containing both the complete stereo and quadraphonic mixes.